atotic/poker-simulator/README.md

 https://www.npmjs.com/package/http-server

 TODO
-	- adjust graphics for small screen
-	- view on iPhone
+	- suit popup
 	- stats
+		- display how to hand was won
 	- typescript usage
 	- installable as an app
 	- run stats as a thread
-	- better show error
 	- save status GUI
 	- a11y

 DONE
+  - toolbar happiness: hilo button, sync hole cards with hilo
+	- click on deck to serve cards
+	- poker table crowded
+	- adjust graphics for small screen
+	- view on iPhone
 	- poker engine works
   - drag n drop